 There are also now highly sophisticated "intelligent" toilets that include features like adjustable- temperature heated seats or even self-cleaning functions that eliminate the need for toilet paper.

-- Toilet trap.
-Toilets can have trap configurations that are exposed—where the integral trap in the fixture is visible from the side—while in others, the trap configuration is hidden by the design of the fixture, so that the side view of the toilet offers a flat surface.
-This is really a matter of aesthetics: visible-trap toilets are a good choice for classic-style bathrooms with pedestal sinks and free-standing tubs, while hidden-trap toilets may look better in more modern bathrooms.
+- Toilet trap configuration: Toilets can have trap configurations that are exposed—where the integral trap in the fixture is visible from the side—or the trap configuration can be hidden by the design of the fixture so that the side view of the toilet offers a flat surface.
+This is really a matter of aesthetics.
+Visible-trap toilets are a good choice for classic-style bathrooms with pedestal sinks and free-standing tubs, while hidden-trap toilets may look better in more modern bathrooms.

 - Flush-handle locations: Toilet handles that operate the flush mechanism can be either on the left or right side of the tank or may be placed on the top lid.
 There are also touchless flush models, in which a simple touch anywhere on the tank initiates the flush.
 And today, there are even toilets with electronic remote-control flushing systems.

 Most toilets you buy today will be water-saving models when compared to older toilets, but there are several options to choose from.

 - Single flush: These toilets deliver the same consistent flush with every use.
 Most use about 1 to 1.5 gallons per flush, though models that use even less are available.
 Because it is the most common, this type offers the widest range of designs, shapes, and colors.

 - Dual flush: These have a two-stage lever mechanism that offers either a light flush for liquid waste or a full flush for solid waste.
 Light flushes use as little as .6 gallons of water, while the heavy flush uses around 1.5 or more gallons.